Nicolas-Paiva/my-swe-diary/README.md

 ## January 2nd, 2024:

 I have started learning some DSA through coursera free DSA course.
+Unfortunately though, I will not be able to focus too much on it right now because I have some university stuff I need to do first.